Dynflow/dynflow/doc/pages/source/documentation/index.md

 execution plans are persisted for recovery and status tracking.
 The execution plan data are stored in it, with the actual state.

-Unlike coordinator, the all the persisted data don't have to be available for all the worlds at the same time: every world needs just the data that it is actively working on.
+Unlike coordinator, all the persisted data don't have to be available for all the worlds at the same time: every world needs just the data that it is actively working on.
 Also, all the data don't have to be fully synchronized between worlds (as long as the up-to-date data